 I was born in rural Pennsylvania, and three months later I was adopted by a wonderful woman named Phyllis.
 When I was 7, I asked Santa for a dad.
 That Christmas, my mom’s boyfriend, Richard, proposed.
 And he is such a cool guy that he then adopted me.
 I lived in the same house from the time I was adopted until I went away to college.
 After college, I postponed real life for a couple of years in Boulder, Colorado (a great place to do that btw).
 Then I moved to San Francisco, where I continued to do more of the same until the generous research editor at Parenting magazine agreed to employ me.
 So began my illustrious fact-checking career, which spanned Health and Wired magazines as well.
 I eventually began writing for these publications and others, and then one day I became a staff reporter at Wired.com.
 Several years later, I was promoted to science editor.
 After 10+ years at Wired I left, became a Pilates instructor, launched this blog, and did lots of freelance writing.
-I’m now the San Francisco editor at Racked, a nation-wide blog about fashion and retail.
-Also, earlier this year, the most wonderful thing happened: My husband and I adopted a baby girl and named her Frida.
+Most recently I was the San Francisco editor at Racked, a blog about fashion and retail.
+Also, in 2012, the most wonderful thing happened: My husband and I adopted a baby girl and named her Frida.

 Some other quick work-history stats: